Wadagam State

 The Vadagam State (વડગામ; वड़ागाम) was a 5th Class princely state belonging to the Mahi Kantha Agency of the Bombay Presidency during the era of the British Raj.
-It had its capital in Vadgam taluk, Banaskantha district of present-day Gujarat State.
+It had its capital in Wadagam Sabarkantha district of present-day Gujarat State.
 Wadagam State's last ruler signed the accession to join the Indian Union in 1948.

 History

 Wadagam state was founded by Kumar Shri Keshavdasji Rajsinhji of Ranasan, a scion of the family of Ranasan and the former Raos of Chandravati.

 Rulers

 The rulers of Wadagam State bore the title 'Thakur'.